bearecinos/cryo_calving_2018/cryo_cluster_scripts/3_Sensitivity_studies_k_A_fs/README.md

 **3.3 fs experiment:**

-* We do the same analysis to the sliding parameter varying *fs* OGGM default parameter in a factor range of 0.0-1.2.
+* We do the same analysis to the sliding parameter varying *fs* parameter in a factor range of 0.0 -1.2 x `fs = OGGM default`.
 And alternating the different values of *k*.

 | File        | Configuration                                          |
 | ----------: | :-----------------------------------------------------:|